jgmitter/storage-sql/README.md

 Other advantages include:

--	TCP load balancing helps increase performance and lower cost, because NGINX does not need to perform DPI, or deep packet
+-	TCP load balancing helps increase performance and lower cost because NGINX does not need to perform DPI or deep packet
         inspection, at the application layer.
 -	NGINX can still use an FQDN as an upstream server in the stream block and will resolve DNS against the FQDN before forwarding the connection.
 In the free, basic version of NGINX, DNS resolution will occur each time NGINX is started.